Viognier Grape Variety: The Rhone’s Most Seductive White

 What saved Viognier and Condrieu?
 A sustained proselytizing campaign from a small but vocal fan base eventually made an impact; the grape found an audience with wine enthusiasts who had started to tire of Sauvignon Blanc.
 At the beginning of the 21st century, growers in locations as diverse as southern Australia, Sonoma, and the Languedoc began to plant the variety, encouraged by rising consumer interest.
 This enthusiasm kick-started a renewal of interest in the Rhone, encouraging younger winemakers to experiment with new Viognier clones and wine styles.

-Over the past 15 years, vineyards have proliferated, rising to over 130 hectares in 2020.
+Vineyards have proliferated over the past 15 years, rising to over 130 hectares in 2020.
 The region has no grape diversity: Condrieu must always be 100% Viognier.
 The appellation meanders north from the village of Chavanay to the hills north of the pretty Condrieu village.
 As elsewhere, winegrowers jealously guard their knowledge of the best vineyard sites.
 The high proportion of granite in the soils surrounding Chavanay is a crucial quality factor, imbuing the wines with an unmistakable freshness and minerality.
 This isn’t a self-serving myth; you can taste it in the wines.
 Cold winters that give way to hot summers are vital in allowing Viognier to reach sufficient ripeness levels in the more challenging vintages.

 Viognier grape vines